Town Projects

 Funded by Community Preservation Funds and State trail design funding

 The contractor has been surveying the wetlands in the trail design area.
-The project design is 70% complete.
-The consultant is taking updated designs to the Conservation Commission for review and then the project can be submitted to Conservation for approval
+The project design is 70% complete and will be presented to the Conservation Committee for approval.

 Open Space and Recreation Plan Update